gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 With hash pinning, the second install would fail because the file's hash no longer matches what was recorded. **Hash pinned** (`flask==3.1.1 --hash=sha256:d667207822...`) is secure - it creates a cryptographic fingerprint of the package file.
 During installation, pip recalculates the hash and compares it to what you specified.
-If they don't match, installation fails.
+If they do not match, installation fails.
 Note that PyPI does not allow re-uploading an existing filename: once `flask-3.1.1.tar.gz` is uploaded, that specific file is immutable.
 However, an attacker could still upload additional distribution files for the same version.

-What does hash pinning protect against?
-It ensures you only install the exact artifact you locked, and it detects tampering in transit, in caches, or in mirrors.
+Hash pinning ensures you only install the exact artifact you locked, and it detects tampering in transit, in caches, or in mirrors.

-What doesn't it protect against?
-If you install a package for the first time that's already malicious (like in the Ultralytics incident), hash pinning won't help - you'll just pin the malicious hash.
-This is why you combine hash pinning with vulnerability scanning and delayed ingestion.
-There are also deeper attacks at the archive format level - PyPI has had to introduce
+It does not protect against installing a package for the first time that is already malicious (like in the Ultralytics incident); you would pin the malicious hash.
+Combine hash pinning with vulnerability scanning and delayed ingestion.
-[restrictions against ZIP parser confusion attacks](https://blog.pypi.org/posts/2025-08-07-wheel-archive-confusion-attacks/) where different installers could extract different content from the same wheel file.
+There are also deeper attacks at the archive format level - PyPI has had to introduce [restrictions against ZIP parser confusion attacks](https://blog.pypi.org/posts/2025-08-07-wheel-archive-confusion-attacks/) where different installers could extract different content from the same wheel file.

 ### Modern Tooling: uv

 [uv](https://docs.astral.sh/uv/) makes hash pinning effortless by generating lockfiles with cryptographic hashes by default.
-It also creates isolated virtual environments automatically, limiting the blast radius if a dependency turns out to be malicious, since a compromised package can't affect other projects or system-level resources.
+It also creates isolated virtual environments, limiting the blast radius if a dependency turns out to be malicious, since a compromised package cannot affect other projects or system-level resources.
 See the [uv lockfile documentation](https://docs.astral.sh/uv/concepts/projects/#lockfile) for details:

 ```bash